lnw/nano-tori/README.md

   <n>: second component of the chiral vector
   <p>: first component of the second side
   <q>: second component of the second side
-  <phase>: where is the first atom [in rad], eg `0'?
+  <phase>: where is the first atom [in rad], eg '0'?
   <target bond length>: 1.43, maybe?
-  <elliptic parameter>: choose `1' for none
+  <elliptic parameter>: choose '1' for none
 ```

 If the printed shear matrix if far from {{1,0},{0,1}} the obtained structure is
-probably not sensible and other m,n,p,q should be chosen Tuning the phase is
+probably not sensible and other m,n,p,q should be chosen.
+Tuning the phase is
 mostly useful to get the maximal point group symmetry.
 Note that the bond
 length is only a target and there will always be a spectrum of shorter and
 longer bonds (especially for large r and small R).
 The elliptic parameter can